CookieCat45/Risk-Fortress-2/docs/private server.md

    `sv_password "yourpasswordhere"`

 4. Run the server.
 Connecting to the server via Steam friends list will NOT work as of this writing.
 Here are a few ways for players to connect to the server:
    - **(Host only)** Method 1: Go to the LAN tab in the Community Server Browser and you should be able to see your server.
+(Be careful not to accidentally join through SourceTV)
    - Method 2: The host should type the `status` command in the server console.
 The server's IP and port will be the first address next to the `udp/ip` field.
 Give this to your friends and tell them to enter in the console: `connect <ip:port>; password <serverpassword>` WITHOUT the <>. `password` can be excluded if the server has no password set.
    - Method 3: In your server.cfg file, give your server a unique tag by adding `sv_tags "yourtagherecanbeanything"`.
 Tell your friends to search for this tag in the Internet tab in the server browser using the tags field.